Metropolis-Hastings transition kernel couplings: Introduction

-Given a pair of Markov chains, the distribution of meeting times that a coupling can produce is constrained by the total variation distance between the marginal distributions of the chains at each iteration \citep{aldous1983random, lindvall2002lectures}.
-Couplings that achieve the fastest meeting times allowed by this bound are said to be efficient or maximal and exist in some generality \citep{griffeath1975maximal,pitman1976coupling,goldstein1979maximal}.
-Unfortunately these couplings are rarely Markovian, while this is a requirement in many of the applications above.
-Efficient Markovian couplings are known to exist -- or not to exist -- in special cases, but they remain elusive for discrete-time MCMC algorithms \citep{burdzy2000efficient, connor2008optimal, kuwada2009characterization, hsu2013maximal, kendall2015coupling, bottcher2017markovian, banerjee2017rigidity}.
-For techniques like the Metropolis--Hastings (MH) algorithm \citep{Metropolis1953, hastings:1970}, it is difficult to even characterize the set of possible Markovian couplings, much less to differentiate among them by their implications for meeting times.
+Given a pair of Markov chains, the distribution of meeting times that can occur under any coupling is constrained by the total variation distance between the marginal distributions of the chains at each iteration~\citep{aldous1983random, lindvall2002lectures}.
+Couplings that achieve the fastest meeting times allowed by this bound are said to be efficient or maximal and exist in some generality \citep{griffeath1975maximal, pitman1976coupling, goldstein1979maximal}.
+These couplings are rarely Markovian, whereas this is a practical requirement in many of the applications above.
+Efficient Markovian couplings are known in a few cases, but they remain elusive for discrete-time MCMC algorithms~\citep{burdzy2000efficient, connor2008optimal, kuwada2009characterization, hsu2013maximal, kendall2015coupling, bottcher2017markovian, banerjee2017rigidity}.
+For techniques such as the Metropolis--Hastings (MH) algorithm~\citep{Metropolis1953, hastings:1970}, it is difficult even to describe or parameterize the set of possible couplings, much less to identify an optimum within this set.
+Despite its practical importance, coupling design is often an unsystematic task that relies on qualitative insight, experience, and luck.

-In this paper, we consider transition kernel couplings for the MH family of algorithms.
-These couplings depend only on the current state of each chain and form a natural starting point for inquiry into more general Markovian couplings.
-We fully characterize the set of kernel couplings for such chains and prove that every such coupling can be expressed as a coupled proposal step followed by a coupled acceptance step.
-This two-step representation is easy to implement computationally and amenable to theoretical analysis, following e.g. \citet{bou2018coupling}.
-It should clarify the task of coupling design for applied work and support the search for more efficient couplings for this important class of algorithms.
+In this paper, we aim to address this challenge by deriving a simple characterization of the set of possible MH kernel couplings.
+We show that every such coupling can be represented as a coupled proposal step followed by a coupled acceptance step with a short list of properties.
+We also show the converse: that any coupled proposal and acceptance steps with these properties combine to yield a coupling of MH transition kernels.
+Despite its simplicity, this result requires a clear understanding of the mechanics of MH coupling and has proved elusive since at least \citet{johnson1998coupling}.
+Yet it is of some theoretical and practical value, as described below.